 E. Maintenance Access Easements.
 These easements shall be a minimum 15 feet wide and are primarily intended to provide access to public utilities or drainage areas that need to be maintained regularly.
 They are not intended to be used as access to a lot or parcel.
 The exception to this would be to avoid landlocking a parcel that has no other means of access.
 Should the homeowner's association, business owner's association, any of the public service providers or other agency with facilities in the easement need to do work in an easement, an attempt shall be made to notify the resident and owner, if feasible.
 If time allows, the landowner shall be permitted to remove any structure or planting.
-However, since the work may involve an emergency, the homeowner's association, business owner's association, any of the public service providers or other contractor may do the work, including removal or destruction of structures or landscaping.
+However, since the work may involve an emergency, the homeowner's association, business owner's association, business owner's association, business owner's association of structures or landscaping.
 The only obligation the contractors have is to restore the ground cover if that has been disturbed in the process of the work.
 Any other costs shall be borne by the landowner.